Skip to Content

 How to Get Kids to Eat More Vegetables

-Jessica LevinsonToday’s post is a guest post from the amazing Jessica Levinson, MS, RDN, CDN who’s site JessicaLevinson.com is full of great ideas for feeding your family, as well as recipes that are to die for!
+Jessica LevinsonToday’s post is a guest post from the amazing Jessica Levinson, MS, RDN, CDN whose site JessicaLevinson.com is full of great ideas for feeding your family, as well as recipes that are to die for!
 She is here to share her tips for how to get your kids to eat more vegetables– and who doesn’t need help with that?!

 Eat your veggies!